 Chelsea reach Club World Cup semi-finals as late own goal downs Palmeiras

-Estevao Willian had equalised for Palmeiras against the club he will join after the tournament.
+Palmeiras 1-2 Chelsea: Estevao Willian had equalised for Palmeiras against the club he will join after the tournament

 Chelsea scored a fortuitous late own goal to snatch a 2-1 victory over Palmeiras and reach the Club World Cup semi-finals.